 Flood Map predications are available from the EA and are being updated regularly.

 The EA published flood levels for the development site based on a return period of 1 in 2 years (62.54m AOD) to 1 in 100 years (62.96m AOD) storms.
-These are higher than the DPC course some of the existing properties which are in danger of flooding.
+These are higher than the DPC course and some of the existing properties are in danger of flooding.
 See below.

 Flooding on Current Site Based on 1 in 2 and 1 in 100 Year Storms